Shane McDonald Facebook pixel

 www.shanemcdonald.org/CMS

-These pages don’t exist and never existed so I think these are probably hackers were trying to find out a way into the site.
+These pages don’t exist and never existed so I think these are probably hackers who were trying to find a way into the site.
 If you have coded your site yourself you should be aware that some attempts may be made as part of an SQL Injection or Brute Force attack on your system.
+If you know the web coding language PHP, you may think you are doing a good job but if you don’t code your website correctly you may be giving hackers an easy way in to your website.

-The IPs on this occasion were from Norway, Russia, Ukraine, USA and a few Asian IPs.
+The IPs on this occasion were from Norway, Russia, Ukraine, the USA, and a few Asian IP addresses.

-It is through the error log (one of the many server logs recorded by your site) that I could see these items.
+It was through the error log (one of the many server logs recorded by your site) that I could see these items.
 I actually blocked one IP Address because there were so many attempted accesses from that IP.
-By sealing off all potential acces points you can protect your website.
+By sealing off all potential access points you can protect your website.

-I have seen some websites out there (businesses) which have body text, and slap bang in the middle of the text links to Crack websites or Adult sites.
-I believe these sites have been compromised by poorly secured web servers (of which I have had a few) and poorly coded websites which have PHP or asp code.
+I have seen some websites out there (businesses) that have text on the website, and slap bang in the middle of the text links to Crack websites or Adult sites.
+I believe these sites have been compromised by poorly secured web servers (of which I have had a few) and poorly coded websites that have PHP or ASP code.

-Since I moved web servers I have been trying to bring the site back up the Google rankings and also re-develop the site, mainly since I had not added much to the site in the past few months.
+When I moved web servers back in 2010, moving from a dodgy US server to the excellent Blacknight servers in Ireland, I was been trying to bring the site back up the Google rankings and also re-develop the site, mainly since I had not added much to the site in the few months since the move.

-This is an old post which was originally on my old shanemcdonald.org site and now resides here on shanemcdonald.ie
+This is an old post that was originally on my old shanemcdonald.org site and now resides here on shanemcdonald.ie